Hiroaki-K4/unet-pytorch/README.md

 python3 predict.py
 ```

-Segmentation result is here.
+The segmentation result is shown below.
 As you can see, it works well.

 <img src="resources/reference/result.gif" width='500'>